NeuracoreAI/neuracore/examples/README.md

 **NOTE: Before running this example:**
 - Collect a dataset following the example: [Data Collection](#data-collection)
+- Start a training run by:
    - Go to your [training dashboard ](https://www.neuracore.app/dashboard/training) and start a training run
+   - Or follow [Launching Training](#launching-training) to start a training run
 - Wait for the training run to finish
 - Go to your [endpoint dashboard ](https://www.neuracore.app/dashboard/endpoints) and start an endpoint.
 Call it __"MyExampleEndpoint"__
 - Wait for the status to be active